trans-travel/trans-travel/us/vi.md

-# USA - Virgin Islands
+# United States - Virgin Islands

 The US Virgin Islands do not have negative laws towards trans people.